Disney Junior (Southeast Asia): Closure

-On 1 June 2020, Disney Channel, Disney XD and Disney Junior ceased transmission in Singapore on both Singtel and StarHub after failing the contract renewal with both service providers in the country.
-Select programs from these 3 channels were moved to, replaced by and made it available via Disney+ on 23 February 2021.
+On 1 June 2020, Disney Channel, Disney XD and Disney Junior closed in Singapore on both Singtel and StarHub after failing the contract renewal with both service providers in the country.

 On 5 August 2020, Disney Junior upgraded to HD on Astro alongside Disney Channel.
-On 1 January 2021, the channels ceased operations across Astro and Astro-owned TV providers (including NJOI and Kristal-Astro) in Malaysia due to the launch of Astro's Refreshed Kids Pack that announced back on 14 December 2020.
-While its shows moved to Disney+ Hotstar (now Disney+) in the said country on 1 June 2021.
+On 1 January 2021, the channels closed on Astro and Astro-owned television providers (including NJOI and Kristal-Astro) in Malaysia due to the launch of Astro's new children's offerings, which was announced on 14 December 2020, and excluded the Disney channels.

-After 17 years of broadcasting, Disney Junior, along with Disney Channel, and most of its Fox channels in Southeast Asia and Hong Kong ceased on 1 October 2021, simultaneously with the discontinuation of the German version of the channel, at exactly 1:00 am (UTC+08:00)/12:00 am (UTC+07:00), concluding with Mira, Royal Detective, thus the channel space originally created by Playhouse Disney Channel in 2004 folded and ceased to exist.
+On 1 October 2021, Disney Junior, along with Disney Channel, and most of its Fox-branded channels in Southeast Asia and Hong Kong closed at 12:00 midnight (Jakarta/Bangkok time), due to the launch of Disney+ in the region.
+The last program to air on the channel was Mira, Royal Detective.

-Most Disney Junior shows will be shown instead on Disney+ on selected territories.
-Nevertheless, the Disney Junior Taiwan block on Disney Channel will continue to operate after this date.
-But the block ended on New Year's Eve (31 December 2021).
+The Disney Junior block in Taiwan on Disney Channel continued to air until 31 December 2021, when Disney Channel closed in Taiwan the following day.

+Most Disney Junior shows were moved to Disney+ in selected territories.